rileylem/rlem-11ty/_src/index.md

 eleventyNavigation:
      key: Home
 ---
-# Huskeys!
+# Huskys!

 This is my site about Huskeys

-Huskeys are cool.
+Huskys are cool.
 Here's a list of why:

 - fluffy
 - hyper